 Texas 4-H Roundup features Columbia recording artist and former Texas 4-H Council member, Trent Willmon during a concert.

-Texas AgriLife Extension Service celebrates the 100th anniversary of the County Extension Agent in Texas.
+Texas A&M AgriLife Extension Service celebrates the 100th anniversary of the County Extension Agent in Texas.
 The first agent was located in Smith County (Tyler).

 Blue Bell Creameries honored Texas 4-H with own ice cream flavor, Centennial Cupcake.

 A delegation of forty-six 4-H members, volunteers, county Extension Agents, and 4-H faculty traveled to Washington DC to meet then President George W. Bush in the East Room to commemorate the Texas 4-H Centennial.